Rubberazer/Jetclocks/README.md

 # Jetclocks
 Kernel module to control the Jetson Orin clocks.
-The aim of this kernel module is to provide applications in user space access to the Clocks and Resets in Jetson Orin machines through system calls - ioctls().
-This effectively provides a friendly API to the Clock and Reset Controller (CAR), for Orins this is firmware running on the BPMP controller.
+The aim of this kernel module is to provide applications in user space access to the clocks in Jetson Orin machines through system calls - ioctls().

 This module is inspired by the NVIDIA MODS kernel driver by NVIDIA CORPORATION.
 For more information on the MODS kernel driver check the Linux for Tegra kernel sources.